namel3ss-Ai/namel3ss/docs/memory-lanes.md

 ## Visibility and change
 - visible_to shows who can read the item
 - can_change shows if normal writes can change the item

+## Agent handoff
+Agent lane items are private by default.
+Handoff copies selected items to another agent lane.
+Handoff does not change the original items.

 ## Team change summary
 A team change summary is emitted for phase diffs in the team lane.